phorwath/phorwath/README.md

 Some of my software projects can be found at [tsp.tools](https://tsp.tools/).
 Here's a brief overview of my projects:

 #### Software Projects
-- **[FOOS Tools of TheSpielplatz](https://github.com/thespielplatz/foos-tsp-tools)**: A free and open source collection of tools from my daily work life, that I improved by coding them myself.
+- **[FOSS Tools of TheSpielplatz](https://github.com/thespielplatz/foos-tsp-tools)**: A free and open source collection of tools from my daily work life, that I improved by coding them myself.
 Currently includes:
   - **[Web Lightning Wallet](https://foss.tsp.tools/wallet)**: A quick development lightning wallet with lnurl auth capability.

 #### Hardware Projects